-David Hunter is a Professor of Law and Director of the International Legal Studies Program at American University, Washington College of Law.
-He is also the Director of the Washington Summer Session on Environmental Law.
+David Hunter is a Professor of Law and Director of the International Legal Studies Program at American University, Washington College of Law, the Director of the Washington Summer Session on Environmental Law.

 Professor Hunter also currently serves on the Boards of Directors of the Environmental Law Alliance Worldwide, EarthRights International, and the Project on Government Oversight (chair).